Stress is an inevitable part of life.

 Mindful Action Tip:

-Slow, deep-breathing exercises evoke the relaxation response.
+Slow, deep-breathing exercises evoke a relaxation response.
 One useful way to practice deep breathing is to use the ‘box breathing’ technique: Breathe in for four seconds.
 Hold your breath for four seconds.
 Exhale for four seconds.
 Then pause for four seconds before taking your next breath.

 6. Re-think your stress response

-How we think about stress has a considerable effect on our body.
+How we think about stress has a considerable effect on our bodies.
 In her TED talk, Make Stress Your Friend, health psychologist Kelly McGonigal explains how the belief that stress is harmful is what makes stress unhealthy, not the stress itself.

 The negative perception of stress causes the body to change in ways that have been linked to disease and a reduction in life expectancy.
-However, seeing the stress response as helpful and preparing us for the challenge ahead, can stop our body responding with further stress and making us unwell.
+However, seeing the stress response as helpful and preparing us for the challenge ahead, can stop our body from responding with further stress and making us unwell.